Four-manifolds, geometries and knots: Other geometrically fibred knots

 \begin{proof} There is a homomorphism $\epsilon:\pi\to\zeta\pi$ such that $BA^{-i}(x)=x\epsilon(x)$ for all $x$ in $\pi$.
 Moreover $\epsilon A=\epsilon$, since $BA=AB$.
 Equivalently, $[\epsilon](I-[A])=0$, where $[\epsilon]:\pi/\pi'\to\zeta\pi$ is induced by $\epsilon$.
 If $I-[A]$ is invertible in $End(\pi/\pi')$ then $[\epsilon]=0$ and so $B=A^i$. \end{proof}

-Let $p=ap'$, $q=bq'$ and $r=p'q'c$, where $(a,qc)=(b,pc)=1$.
+Let $p=ap'$, $q=bq'$ and $r=p'q'c$, where $(p,q)=(a,r)=(b,r)=1$.
 Let $A$ denote both the canonical generator of the $Z/rZ$ action on the Brieskorn manifold $M(p,q,r)$ given by $A(u,v,w)=(u,v,e^{2\pi i/r}w)$ and its effect on $\pi_1(M(p,q,r))$.
 The image of the Seifert fibration of $M(p,q,r)$ under the projection to the orbit space $M(p,q,r)/\langle A\rangle\cong S^3$ is the Seifert fibration of $S^3$ with one fibre of multiplicity $p$ and one of multiplicity $q$.
 The quotient of $M(p,q,r)$ by the subgroup generated by $A^{p'q'}$ may be identified with $M(p,q,p'q')$.
 We may display the factorization of these actions as follows:

 Sitting above the fibre in $S^3$ of multiplicity $p$ in both $M$'s we find $q'$ fibres of multiplicity $a$, and above the fibre of multiplicity $q$ we find $p'$ fibres of multiplicity $b$.
 But above the branch set, a principal fibre in $S^3$, we have one fibre of multiplicity $c$ in $M(p,q,r)$, but a principal fibre in $M(p,q,p'q')$.
+(Note that the orbit spaces $P^2(p,q,r)$ and $P^2(p,q,p'q')$ are in fact homeomorphic.)

 We have the following characterization of the centralizer of $A$ in $Aut(\pi)$.

 \begin{theorem} Assume that $p^{-1}+q^{-1}+r^{-1}\leq1$, and let $A$ be the automorphism of $\pi=\pi_1(M(p,q,r))$ of order $r$ induced by the canonical generator of the branched covering transformations.
 If $B$ in $Aut(\pi)$ commutes with $A$ then $B=A^i$ for some $0\leq i<r$. \end{theorem}